ShraddhaLokhande03/EDA/README.md

    - The foremost step in EDA

 2. **Understanding the Structure of the Data:**
-   - Explore the dimensions of the dataset (number of rows and columns).
+   - Explore the dimensions of the dataset.
    - Check the data types of each column (numeric, categorical, datetime, etc.).
    - Investigate any missing values and decide on strategies for handling them (imputation, removal, etc.).